Skip to main content

 AIDR analyzes any valid JSON included as a field in guard_input to detect risks in your payloads.

-For example, you can include multiple choices returned from LLM before the agent selects one for adding to the conversation.
+For example, you can include multiple choices returned from the LLM before the agent selects one to add to the conversation.

 Example conversation